SamuelSwartzberg/flashcardifying_text_temp/misc.md

 Papule is a generic term for a small firm lump smaller than a nodule.
 A cyst is a nodule that is filled with fluid.

-## med

-### signs and symptoms

-flex-container:✫sm_1_lcJqhlhwT274BKCOXwTO2g.png✫
-The difference between ⟮signs⟯ and ⟮symptoms⟯ is  ⟮how they are perceptible⟯

-⟮sign⟯|⟮observable to others (not just the patient⟯) ⟮symptom⟯|⟮observable to the patent only⟯

-### diseases

-A disease is some sort of disruption of regular functions with recgonizable signs and symptoms with a specific, known process in the body which is the cause.

-### disorder

-A disorder is some sort of disruption of regular functions with recgonizable signs and symptoms with no statement of if we know the cause, if there are multiple causes, etc.
-A disorder might indicate that a specific disease is possible but there is not enough clinical evidence for diagnosis.

-#### nervous system

-##### dystonia

-»Dystonia« is a neurological ＿disorder＿ where muscle contractions cause jerking, twitching, and abnormal movements.
-Focal dystonia is dystonia that affects a specific part of the body.

-### syndrome

-A syndrome is some sort of disruption of regular functions with recgonizable signs and symptoms that are ⟮correlated with each other = that co-occur⟯, but ⟮for which we don't have a known cause.⟯
-A ⟮syndrome⟯ is ⟮a set of signs and symptoms⟯
-A ⟮syndrome⟯ with ⟮a cause⟯ is (properly) ⟮a disease⟯ Sudden infant death ⟮syndrome⟯ is a ⟮syndrome⟯ ⟮because we know what happens, but not why⟯

-### external cause

-An »external cause« is a reason for the existence of a medical condition which can be associated with a specific object or acute process that was caused by something outside the body.

 # isms

 ## phenomena